Franz Bardon: Frabato the Magician

 In the edition published by Merkur, Wisdom of the Occident, Bardon's secretary Votavova wrote an annex, "In Memoriam" where she refers to the characters embodying Bardon's spirit as, among others: Hermes Trismegistos, Nostradamus, Lao Tse, Apollonius of Tyana, Robert Fludd, and Count Saint Germain.
 In his previous physical life he was a wise man (Mahatma) from the mountains named Mahum Ta-Tah, spelled like Ha-Khu-Ma-Na-Ta-Tah.
-Votavova also says that Bardon once told her that he embodied his own spiritual soul as a young boy between the ages of 14 to 21 and he was the one who decided to be the spiritual master of Victor Bardon, his own Father, who in his desire to become a divine initiate, asked -in his prayers- to know his true guru.
+Votavova also says that Bardon once told her that he embodied his own spiritual soul as a young boy between the ages of 14 and 21 and he was the one who decided to be the spiritual master of Victor Bardon, his own Father, who in his desire to become a divine initiate, asked -in his prayers- to know his true guru.
 The spirit of Bardon incarnated his only son, through an exchange of spirit (though unacceptable and impossible both from a spiritual and esoteric point of view).
-This commentary is presented to "explain" why Bardon's high spiritual level suffered his stay in a Nazi concentration Camp during World War II, as it was part of the karma of the child whose body he used.

-What is clear in the light of this, is that both karma and the moment of payment is decided by God, who offers it to the spirit upon incarnation and it is this one who chooses from the options presented according to behavior in previous lives.
-Whatever the kind, the form or type of karma (family, places, acquaintances, etc.), the choice is made before the soul incarnates.

-Additionally, in the Spanish Edition by Mirach, there are unproven claims published about Adolf Hitler, who is said to have belonged to Lodge 99 and to the Thule Order of Tibetan black magicians.

-However, the online book, The Shadow of the Dalai Lama, has recently shown a distinct possibility of Hitler having indeed been connected to the identical practices of Mao Zedong, who was conclusively proven in that document to be a practitioner of the practices of the black magic text, the Kalachakra Tantra of Tibet.
-While Bo Yin Ra, a contemporary of Franz Bardon wrote about this text briefly, as being behind the anti-Caucasian occult forces behind not only Nazism but many organizations, Franz Bardon does not directly refer to it in his writings.